symbol/symbol-docs/source/concepts/node.rst

 The primary responsibility of the API is to store the data in a readable form.
 Each API instance maintains a MongoDB, and optionally a RocksDB to save the state.

-The layer :ref:`validates the transactions <transaction-validation>` received from the REST component.
-Additionally, the API throws the errors back via ZMQ in binary.
+The API :ref:`validates transactions <transaction-validation>` received from the REST component.
+Additionally, the broker process that stores changes in MongoDB, forwards them to ZMQ.

-This component is also responsible for collecting the cosignatures of :doc:`aggregated bonded transactions <aggregate-transaction>`, that are only pushed to P2P nodes once they are complete.
+This component is also responsible for collecting the cosignatures of :doc:`aggregated bonded transactions <aggregate-transaction>`, that are only processed once they are complete.

 An API component can connect to multiple P2P nodes, but at least must connect to one.